 - Prorated interest

 4. Maintenance and Repairs

 One of the deeply hidden costs when buying a home in Riverside is the expense of covering emergency repairs and/or maintenance soon after the sale.
 No matter how thorough the inspection, major things can and do go wrong.
 So you need to plan for expenses like replacing the air conditioning unit when it gives out in the middle of July.

 Another hidden cost is your need to have an emergency fund for things that go wrong during the purchase process.
 Any number of things can happen during the process, and the solution is usually an infusion of more cash.
 Say the appraisal comes in just a hair too low, and, as a result, your lender’s loan-t0-value requirements aren’t met.
 In that case, you’ll probably have to come up with a larger down payment in order to get a mortgage and buy that home you really want.

 6. Moving Costs

 You know you’ll have to pay a moving company to load, transport, and unload at least your larger possessions like furniture and appliances.
 That expense can run hundreds, maybe even thousands, of dollars.
 But that is far from all your moving costs.
 You’ll also have to figure in all the smaller supplies and necessities that can add up, such as boxes, packing materials, tape, labels, cleaning supplies, and eating out.
 The total cost can surprise you.

 How to Deal with Hidden Costs

-The best way to be prepared for these hidden costs when buying a home in Los Angeles is to use a qualified, local real estate agent.
+The best way to be prepared for these hidden costs when buying a home in Riverside is to use a qualified, local real estate agent.
 A good agent can assist you in avoiding some of the costs and in finding ways to meet the others.
 Really, there are just too many contingencies for someone to try it on their own.